Depth of field is one tool you should be using to make your images more powerful and interesting.

 Your aperture or ‘f/stop‘ is what indicates your depth of field.
 If you don’t know about aperture, then you need to read this post first.

 The wider the aperture, the shallower the depth of field and vice versa.
 The diagram below explains this.

 The smaller the depth of field, the smaller the area of focus will be.
-This focal area can be anywhere in your image.
+This focal area can be placed anywhere in your image.